Your local heart support group in Shropshire

 How we came to be…

 In 1992 a group of patients who had spent time together in the Royal Shrewsbury Hospital Coronary Care Ward and Rehabilitation Department wished to remain in contact once they left hospital.
+This was in part due to the suggestion of Sister Penny Mansell, who was the ward sister on the coronary care unit.

 At the same time the British Heart Foundation (BHF) were keen to increase the support for heart patients after their time in hospital, through a network of local heart support groups.
 We are affiliated to the British Heart Foundation.